What Changed When We Finally Put a Real On-Call Rotation in Place

 03Timeline

-Month 6: MTTR dropped from 4 hours to 22 minutes
+Month 6 - MTTR is down from roughly 3 hours to under 30 minutes

 04The Resolution